-- a. near-the-source stress waves in the structure caused by high material strain rates (nonlinear material region) propagate into the near-field and beyond; - b. high frequency (100 Hz to 1,000,000 Hz) and very broadband frequency input; - c. high acceleration (300 g to 300,000 g) but low structural velocity and displacement response; - d. short-time duration (< 20 msec); - e. high residual structure acceleration response (after the event); - f. caused by (1) an explosive device or (2) a propellant activated device (releasing stored strain energy) coupled directly into the structure; (for clarification, a propellant activated device includes items such as a clamp that releases strain energy causing a structure response greater than that obtained from the propellant detonation alone); - g. highly localized point source input or line source input; - h. very high structural driving point impedance (P/v, where P is the large detonation force or pressure, and v, the structural velocity, is very small).
-At the pyrotechnic source, the driving point impedance can be substantially less if the structure material particle velocity is high; - i. response time histories that are random in nature, providing little repeatability and substantial dependency on the materiel configuration details; - j. response at points on the structure that are greatly affected by structural discontinuities; - k. materiel and structural response that may be accompanied by substantial heat and electromagnetic emission (from ionization of gases during explosion).
+- a. near-the-source stress waves in the structure caused by high material strain rates (nonlinear material region) propagate into the near-field and beyond; - b. high frequency (100 Hz-1,000,000 Hz) and very broadband frequency input; - c. high acceleration (300 g-300,000 g) but low structural velocity and displacement response; - d. short-time duration (<20 msec); - e. high residual structure acceleration response (after the event); - f. caused by (1) an explosive device or (2) a propellant activated device (releasing stored strain energy) coupled directly into the structure; (for clarification, a propellant activated device includes items such as a clamp that releases strain energy causing a structure response greater than that obtained from the propellant detonation alone); - g. highly localized point source input or line source input; - h. very high structural driving point impedance (P/v, where P is the detonation large force or pressure, and v, the structural velocity, is very small).
+At the source, the material driving point impedance can be substantially less for high material particle velocity; - i. response time histories that are random in nature, providing little repeatability and substantial dependency on the materiel configuration details; - j. response at points on the structure that are greatly affected by structural discontinuities; - k. materiel and structural response that may be accompanied by substantial heat and electromagnetic emission (from ionization of gases during explosion); - the nature of the response to pyroshock that suggests the materiel or its components may be classified as being in the near-field or far-field of the pyrotechnic device.
+The terms "near-field" and "far-field" relate to the shock intensity at the response point and such intensity is a function of the distance from the source and the structural configuration between the source and the response point.